stephboett/meta_CMSU/README.md

-# Child Maletreatment and Adolescent Substance Use
+# Child Maltreatment and Adolescent Substance Use

 Repository for a meta-analysis on the association between child maltreatment (CM) and adolescent substance use (SU)